kudak3/Furniture-Shop-Backend/README.txt

 B. Sign Up

-Create your own user account and register a restaurant
+Create your own user account and register a shop